verbling/verbling-challenge/README.md

 Create a simple scrollable/searchable list where list items can be expanded or collapsed.

 - Item area should be a scrollable area with a fixed width of 200px and a height of 200px
-- Should include an "Add" button that prompts for user input (can use window.prompt) and adds a new list item to the top of the list
+- Should include an "Add" button that prompts user for input (can use `window.prompt`) and adds a new list item to the top of the list
 - List items should have a height of 50px when closed, and a variable height that fits to item content when expanded
 - When a list item is closed, the contained text should be truncated with an ellipsis (ex: Truncat...)
-- The search bar should suggest a filtered subset of the availabile list items that match the search string in the title or the list item body
+- The search bar should suggest a filtered subset of the available list items that match the search string in the title or the list item body
 - List items should be clickable, toggling a list item's expanded/collapsed state.
 - "Expand all" button should expand all list items
 - "Collapse all" button should collapse all list items